lnemail/lnemail/README.md

 # LNemail

 Fast anonymous email accounts powered by Bitcoin Lightning Network payments.
-Get a private disposable email address in seconds - no personal information required, just pay with Bitcoin Lightning and start receiving emails immediately.
+Get a private disposable email address in seconds - no personal information required, just pay with Bitcoin Lightning and start sending and receiving emails immediately.

 ## Features

 - **Fast & Anonymous**: Get your email address instantly after Bitcoin Lightning payment - no signup, no verification
 - **Bitcoin-Powered Privacy**: Pay with Lightning Network for maximum anonymity and speed
+- **Send & Receive**: Full email functionality with Lightning payments for outgoing messages
 - **One-Year Duration**: Email accounts valid for one year with renewal option
-- **Receive-Only**: Simple inbox for incoming emails, no attachments or HTML rendering
 - **Secure Access**: Token-based authentication with no password storage
+- **API Access**: Complete REST API for programmatic email management

 ## System Architecture